 Blade designs will be customised to the ship for optimum performance.

-Brunvoll CRP may also be optionally configured for other extensive prime mover solutions, such as a combination of electric motors and any kind of combustion engines with or without shaft generators.
+Brunvoll CRP may also be optionally configured for other prime mover solutions, for example a combination of electric motors and combustion engines.

 The Direct On-Line (DOL) starter consists of a contactor and a protection device such as a circuit breaker.
 The contactor is energized when the start button is pressed, and the full line voltage is connected to the motor.
 Motor is started with propeller in zero pitch position (IZP).